ZsyRock/ZsyRock/README.md

-### Will be as the IT Analyst at Huawei Monich Research Center (2012 Lab) from March 2024.
+### Will be the IT Analyst at Huawei Monich Research Center (2012 Lab) from March 2024.
 Currently learning Data Mining, ML and algorithms.
 ### Keep learning

 <!--